How To Use Kakao Taxi Without A Korean Phone Number

 FAQs About Using Kakao Taxi In Korea

 Finally, here are a few FAQs about how to use Kakao Taxi without a Korean phone number, in case the above information didn’t cover enough for you.
+If you have any other questions you’d like to ask, feel free to leave a comment.

 Are there any alternatives to Kakao Taxi in Korea?